July 07, 2022 by Anna-Bet Stemmet

 Send out your pretty invitations!
 Once your date, time, and venue are all sorted, it’s time to share the details with the folks who responded positively to your save the date.
 If certain guests have not responded to the save the date, now is also a good time to send them a gentle reminder to let you know what’s up.

-Printed invitations are one way to go, and it adds a nice bit of old-school glamour to any occasion, but e-invites are very easy and affordable too.
+Printed invitations are one way to go, and it adds a nice bit of old-school glamor to any occasion, but e-invites are very easy and affordable too.
 Decide which way you want to go, order the invites or the design, and send it out quick-sticks.
 Then keep track of your RSVPs on your guest list spreadsheet.

 Ah, the food – the food and drink maketh the party in our opinion.
 The sky is the limit, so the trick lies in winnowing down.
 Here are a few questions to ask yourself while you do so: